Hussein2652/youtube-bot/README.md

 - To enable uploads, point `YOUTUBE_UPLOADER_CMD` at your uploader CLI (see `.env.example`).
 The bot automatically respects privacy/category flags and exponential backoff if the command fails.
 - If you want to retry uploads manually, run `python3 tools/youtube_uploader.py --file <mp4> --thumb <png> --title "..."`
 - Drop vertical b-roll clips under `assets/footage/` (or adjust `FOOTAGE_DIR` / `FOOTAGE_GLOB`) to have renders crop, loop, and grade real footage.
 When no footage is available the generator falls back to animated fractal motion instead of static color blocks.
+- Tag clips in `assets/footage/index.json` (see example below) so segments pull the most relevant b-roll before falling back to generic motion.
 - Voiceovers now fall back to ffmpeg's flite voice (`FALLBACK_TTS_VOICE`) after checking your `TTS_CMD` or Piper config, so every short ships with narration before we ever consider silence.

 Key Env Vars